dr4vok/portswigger-writeups/LAB-3.md

 ```sql
 ' UNION SELECT NULL FROM dual --
 ```
-we still get 500 , which means our statment is wrong , so we will put another NULL
+we still get 500 , which means our statement is wrong , so we will put another NULL

 ```sql
 ' UNION SELECT NULL ,NULL FROM dual --